cunilog/cunilog/utf8.md

 text file.
 This of course assumes that software used to view or further process these logfiles isn't crashing due to malformed UTF-8 sequences.

-On the other hand, when a SCUNILOGTARGET structure is initialised with the dedicated functions and logging folder and application name are provided, who knows what kind of filename the operating system produces when creating a logfile?
+On the other hand, when a CUNILOG_TARGET structure is initialised with the dedicated functions and logging folder and application name are provided, who knows what kind of filename the operating system produces when creating a logfile?
 Initialisation usually only happens once per target throughout the lifetime of